techblitzdev/TechBlitz/README.md

 ## Contributing

 We welcome contributions!
-Please see our CONTRIBUTING.md for details.
+Please see our <a href="https://github.com/techblitzdev/TechBlitz/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a> for details.

 ## Feedback